NicholasTD07/blog-posts/swift/redux-in-swift-pt-1.md

 struct InitialAction: ActionType { }
 ```

-So when a *Store* initializes, the following would happen:
+So when a *Store* initializes, the following would happen regarding its `state`:

 - the `Store` will call its `dispatch` with the `InitialAction`
 - `dispatch` would update the `Store`'s `state` by calling its `reducer` with `nil` as the `state` param and `InitialAction`